thorn-lab/coronavirus_structural_task_force/pdb/surface_glycoprotein/SARS-CoV-2/6xra/README.md

 ## Description

 EM structure of the S2 trimer in the postfusion conformation.
 Homo trimer with three chains.
 The S1/S2-2' fragment is an integral part of the postfusion structure.
-Five glycans are positioned along the axis, if these glycosylation sites are fully occupied by branched sugars they max shield most surfaces."
+Five glycans are positioned along the axis, if these glycosylation sites are fully occupied by branched sugars they max shield most surfaces.

 ## Basefolder